-As stated in our opinion on the financial statements, we concluded that DCAA's financial statements as of the year ended September 30, 2010, present fairly in all material respects, in conformity with U.S. generally accepted accounting principles.
+As stated in our opinion on the financial statements, we concluded that DCAA's financial statements as of and for the years ended September 30, 2012 and 2011, present fairly in all material respects, in conformity with U.S. generally accepted accounting principles.